MingSiro71/howto/README.md

 # howto
 Memorize and lookup knowredges that are hard to remember, such as complicated docker command, on YOUR TERMINAL.
+NOTE: This program targets "bash" shell, expecting "/bin/bash" as bash is exist on os.

 ## Instlation (recomended that clone on your account's root directory)
 1. Clone sources
     ```
     git clone https://github.com/MingSiro71/howto.git
     ```
-2. Change bin file to 755
+2. Change bin files' permission to 755
     ```
     chmod 755 ./howto/bin/*
     ```